dottydingo/hyperion/README.md

 * Built using a SEDA pipeline, supports either synchronous and asynchronous execution

 Hyperion was designed to allow developers to quickly implement standardized data services without worrying about the underlying service plumbing.
-It is based on experience implementing standard data service in several different organizations.
+It is based on experience implementing standard data services in several different organizations.
 I've taken the lessons learned from implementing several different frameworks through the years and boiled it down to a framework that supports quickly creating data services.
 I classify this as a "Simple Service Framework" to avoid the religious war behind the REST and Restful service monikers.
 This framework supports most general use cases for data services but may not be a good fit for complex use cases, so caveat emptor.